Children Bedwetting: Causes and Solutions

 Yes,

-it is still normal for a six year old to wet the bed.
+it's still normal for a 6-8 year old to wet the bed.

 treatment is usually not necessary.